SHS Athletics/Activities Handbook

 Participation in athletics as a part of a school’s educational program is a privilege and not a right.
 Students wishing to participate are required to meet all the standards of personal behavior and academic performance of the school district.

 At times athletes are held to a higher standard of conduct.
-In this regard, the Colorado High School Athletics Association (CHSAA) and Summit High School may exercise the fullest discretion permitted by law to uphold behavioral and academic expectations.
+In this regard, the Colorado High School Athletics Association (CHSAA) and Summit High School may exercise the fullest discretion to uphold behavioral and academic expectations.
 Athletes in extracurricular activities must respect the schools’ ideals in matters of citizenship, conduct, and sportsmanship.
 Therefore, any individual athlete or team that participates in competition is subject to the following athletic code of conduct requirements.

 NOTE: Individual coaches may institute additional code of conduct requirements that exceed policy requirements through a written agreement between the athlete, parent, and the Athletic Director.